Top 5 This Week

 Cairns: The Reef Capital

-• Day reef trips: Dozens of operators depart Cairns and Port Douglas daily for the outer reef; snorkelling and diving in 10–30m visibility water; the outer reef’s Agincourt Ribbon Reefs provide the finest hard coral in the region
+• Day reef trips: Dozens of operators depart Cairns and Port Douglas daily for the outer reef; snorkelling and diving in 10–30m visibility water; the outer reef’s Agincourt Ribbon Reefs hold the finest hard coral in the region

 Whitsunday Islands